kevincoleman/HTMLEmailST3/readme.txt

-IMG_NAME            : Image filename (no spaces, no extension) EXT                 : The image file’s extension PROJECT_NAME        : Your email project name (no spaces) PROJECT_TITLE       : The email project’s title, visible to the user in inbox and tab PROJECT_URL         : The absolute URL to your project folder (including final /) LINK_TARGET         : The click-through target URL for the link ALT_TEXT            : The image’s alternate text
+IMG_NAME            : Image filename (no spaces, no extension) EXT                 : The image file’s extension PROJECT_NAME        : Your email project name (no spaces) PROJECT_TITLE       : The email project’s title, for the user in inbox PROJECT_URL         : The absolute project URL (with final /) LINK_TARGET         : The click-through target URL for the link ALT_TEXT            : The image’s alternate text